PrincessHernandez/GreenhouseMonitoringSystem/index.md

 # Greenhouse Monitoring System

+### Week 6 February 14, 2019
+* We are a week behind schedule.
+The application is still in the development and all 3 sensors are working together.

 ### Week 5 February 7, 2019
 * A draft version of our [technical report](https://github.com/PrincessHernandez/GreenhouseMonitoringSystem/blob/master/documentation/Project%20SRS%20draft%20(Week%205)/Project%20SRS%20(draft).docx) is due.